 Thank you to the CCA for their continued sponsorship of the Boston Brakers Power Wheelchair Soccer Club

-Boston Self Help Center is purchasing a Strike Force Chair which will be available for the Boston Brakers team and guests.
+Boston Self Help Center purchased a Strike Force Chair which is available for the Boston Brakers team and guests.
 Never tried one?
 You will have the opportunity to try it out!

 The Strike Force from Power Soccer Shop is the first wheelchair designed specifically for power soccer!
 Designed with a low center of gravity and wide wheelbase, the Strike Force is able to move with more agility and spin kick with more power than any other power wheelchair in the world!
 Equipped with top-notch components and built on a durable steel frame, this chair is ready for the rigors of elite competition.
 The Strike Force is the only choice for serious power soccer athletes.
 Each chair is tailor-made with a wide variety of options to perfectly fit each athlete.

 P&G R-Net LCD Joystick – with color display